-The Applicant has not provided sufficient information describing the effects of the work on the Site's Resource Areas and Certified Vernal Pools or compliance with DEP's Stormwater Regulations and Stormwater Standards.
-Therefore, the Commission should not issue an Order of Conditions approving the project at this time.
+The Applicant has responded and provided sufficient information describing the effects of the work on the Site's Resource Areas in compliance with DEP's Stormwater Regulations and Stormwater Standards and the WPA.
+Therefore, it is BETA's opinion the Commission may issue an Order of Conditions approving the project at their discretion.